-„The Bácsalmás blue dyeing workshop was founded in 1879 by the Skorutyák family.
-The workshop, working steadily ever since, inherited from father to son, had served for living for four generations of our family until 2014.
-As the great-great-grandson of the founder, I endeavor to worthily preserve this precious heritage to posterity.
-Despite the fact that I myself am not continuing this profession, the fate of the workshop and the memory of our blue-dyeing ancestors are close to my heart.
-In 2015, in the framework of a comprehensive renovation, we created a visitor-friendly, living workshop, in which the original equipment can be viewed in operation, and the Skorutyák blue dyeing dynasty is commemorated by a family history exhibition.
+„The blue-dyeing workshop of Bácsalmás was founded by the Skorutyák family in 1879.
+The workshop, working steadily ever since, inherited from father to son, had served for living for four generations of our family.
+As the great-great-grandson of the founder, I endeavour to worthily preserve this precious heritage to posterity.
+Even though I do not carry on the craft myself, I hold dear the fate of the workshop and the memory of my blue-dyeing ancestors.
+In 2015, as part of a comprehensive renovation, we created a visitor-friendly, living workshop, where the vintage machinery can be observed in operation, and the Skorutyák blue-dyeing dynasty is commemorated by a family history exhibition.

-I am delighted to note that in the renewed workshop, the centuries-old tradition lives on.
-The blue dyeing craft is carried on by an old family friend, Zoltán Bakos, to whom my father had transferred his knowledge and his love of the profession.”
+To my great pleasure, the centuries-old tradition continues in the renovated workshop: the blue-dyeing craft is carried on by an old family friend, Zoltán Bakos, to whom my father had transferred his knowledge and his love of the craft.”

-„I met the Skorutyák family in 1993.
-The working relationship started then later formed into friendship.
-I started to learn the basics of blue dyeing from János Skorutyák, Sr., mainly hand printing, and then gradually the other activities.
-Due to the lot of beautiful patterns and the innumerable possibilities of their variation, I became fonder and fonder of this not easy, but rather beautiful profession.
+„I became acquainted with the Skorutyák family in 1993.
+The work relationship that started then turned into a friendship.
+I started to learn the basics of blue-dyeing from János Skorutyák, Sr., primarily hand block printing, and then gradually all the other activities.
+Due to the lot of beautiful patterns and the numerous variations they make possible, I became fonder and fonder of this not easy, but rather beautiful craft.

-My goal is to show visitors not only a museum or an exhibition in the workshop renovated by the Skorutyák family, but also make them enjoy the view of the products made here.”
+My vision is that visitors of the workshop renovated by the Skorutyák family would not only see a museum or an exhibition, but also enjoy the products that are made here.”